March Madness: Getting to know the No. 4 seed in the NCAA tournament

 *Note: All data is from the 1985 tournament to the present.

 |No. 1||No. 9|

 |No. 3||No. 11|

 |No. 6||No. 14|

 |No. 8||No. 16|

 The number of highly contested games between the No. 4 and No. 13 seeds have grown.
-Although the top seed has a .798 winning percentage, the average margin has only been nine or so points in favor of the fourth-seeded teams.
-Additionally in the past 16 years, all four-seeds have moved out of the first round just five times.
+Although the top seed has a .797 winning percentage, the average margin has only been 9.4 points in favor of the fourth-seeded teams.
+Additionally in the past 17 years, all four-seeds have moved out of the first round just five times.

-Louisville owns the most appearances as a No. 4 seed, four more than any other program.
+Louisville owns the most appearances as a No. 4 seed.
 The Cardinals maintain an 8-1 first-round record, with the lone loss in a 2011 thriller to Murray State.
 Two of Louisville's wins were by 19 points and 22 points but the rest were decided by single-digits including a two-point win over UC Irvine in 2015.